OFFIS-DAI/mango/docs/source/tutorial.rst

 Now it is time to expand the functionality of our controller.
 In addition to setting the maximum feed_in of the pv agents, the controller should now also periodically check if the pv agents are still reachable.

-To achieve this, the controller should seend a regular "ping" message to each pv agent that is in turn answered by a corresponding "pong".
-Periodic tasks can be handled for you by mangos scheduling API.
+To achieve this, the controller should send a regular "ping" message to each pv agent that is in turn answered by a corresponding "pong".
+Periodic tasks can be handled for you by mango's scheduling API.
-Additionally, to serparate different responsibilities within agents, mango has a role system where each role covers the functionalities of a responsibility.
+Additionally, to separate different responsibilities within agents, mango has a role system where each role covers the functionalities of a responsibility.

 A role is a python object that can be assigned to a RoleAgent.
 The two main functions each role implements are: